Tutorial: Web Testing (RVL)¶

 So your test will now look like:

-Since clicking on the Edit link will take you to a different page than where the Create New Book
+Since clicking the Edit link will take you to a different page than where the Create New Book

 link is available, we need to add another row and add: